secretflow/spu/docs/development/type_system.rst

 - the op takes two parameters, first type is :code:`type(V0, D0)`, second type is :code:`type(V1, D1)`.
 - the op returns :code:`type(narrow(V0, V1), promote(D0, D1))` as a result.
-- when applying the op to two arbitrary arguments, the result could be deduced from the above type expression.
+- when applying the op to two arbitrary arguments, the result could be deduced from the above type expressions.

 Use of type